streetwriters/notesnook/docs/index.md

 <img src="https://github.com/streetwriters/notesnook/raw/main/banners/crossplatform.jpg" alt="Notesnook - Take private notes"/>

 We use best-in-class encryption algorithms **XChaCha20-Poly1305 & Argon2** that are stronger & safer than AES256, impenetrable & future-proof.
-Your notes are always encrypted on your device and then stored on servers.
+Your notes are always encrypted on your device first and then stored on servers.
 All your notes are 100% private. **No one but only you can read your notes (not even us).**

 Take notes, capture ideas, create to-do lists, keep a journal, write your assignments and manage projects, we have got you covered everywhere.